tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

 With regards to the Crude Monte Carlo Simulation, at this building block stage, probabilities were calculated and distributions of nodes within the network illustrated.

-With regards to the statisical calculation, comments can be made for each of the varied parameters.
+With regards to the statistical calculation, comments can be made for each of the varied parameters.

 - Total nodes in the network: the smaller the pool of total nodes in the network, the lower the probability of bad actors controlling the network; however, the probability difference is near negligible if the committee size is large.